RoboJackets/robocup-training/docs/git.md

 -   Every git version is linked to it's previous versions:
 -   `v1 <- v2 <- v3 <- v4`
--   Every version is linked to the previous version
+-   A version can have multiple previous versions
+    -   Let's demonstrate this in&#x2026;

 # Git Branching